Aminchick/hello_world/README.md

 Hi there!

 Welcome to my repository!
 I'm Amina.
-I'm nineteen and i find coding entertaining.
+I'm nineteen and I find coding entertaining.